 To complete this build recipe, you will need access to the following items:

-If you have the version with an SMA connector, you will have to desolder it, and activate the u.FL connector instead, by moving a resistor on the board.
+If you want to use the case provided for this build guide, and you have the version with an SMA connector, you will have to desolder the SMA connector, and activate the u.FL connector instead (it's already installed on all the boards, just not activated on the SMA connector versions).

-You will also need to demount the OLED display from the small acrylic riser on the board, and unscrew and discard the riser, since the OLED display will be mounted directly into a matching slot in the 3D-printed case.
+You will also need to dismount the OLED display from the small acrylic riser on the board, and unscrew and discard the riser.
+Be careful not to damage the display or ribbon cable while doing this.
+The OLED display will be mounted directly into a matching slot in the 3D-printed case.

 In addition to the board, you will need a few other components to build this RNode.